Crypto-TII/TLS1.3/rust/readme.md

 # TIIGER TLS Rust

-Here find a TLS1.3 client and a (rather rudimentary) TLS1.3 server.
+Here find a TLS1.3 client and a TLS1.3 server.
 Both are written in Rust.

 <img src="https://img.shields.io/badge/language-rust-blue.svg"/>
 <img src="https://img.shields.io/badge/platform-mac | linux | win-lightgrey.svg?style=flat"/>

 # Installation

 Private keys, server/client certificate chains, and CA root stores are all fixed in the code.
 Therefore as it stands the code must be recompiled for each target.

 Ideally keys, chains and key stores should be kept in external files, but in an IoT setting there may not be a file system.
-In this code the certificate store is in the source code file *cacerts.rs*.
+In this code the root certificate store is in the source code file *cacerts.rs*.
 For the client the private key and certificate are stored in the source code file *clientcert.rs*.
 For the server the private key and certificate are stored in the source code file *servercert.rs*.

 Ensure that the latest version of Rust is installed on your machine.
 For later tests you will also need to install OpenSSL.

 Next configure and build a Rust version of the miracl core library on your local machine.
+Make sure that the build supports at a minimum *c25519*, *nist256*, *nist384* elliptic curves, and *rsa2048* and *rsa4096*.
 For instructions see https://github.com/miracl/core

 Copy the contents of this directory plus subdirectories to a working directory.